Week 1 – In the Kitchen – THE FOOD

 PICK AT LEAST ONE:

 – Clean out the fridge by hunting for things you know you don’t need any more (don’t have to do a full clean out).
 Wipe down any spills or messes.

 – Go through your freezer to make sure you know what everything is and that you’ll still use it.

-– Go through your most-used or most-needing-attention cabinet area to edit some of your pantry.
-For a lot of people, this is the area with snacks, but it may be your baking supplies or your canned goods.
+– Go through your pantry – at least the most-used or most-needing-attention cabinet area to edit it For a lot of people, this is the area with snacks, but it may be your baking supplies or your canned goods.
 Go through to edit what you just don’t need anymore, what was opened and went stale, etc.

 – Clean off your kitchen counter.
 For reals.